-CES 2017, one of the world’s largest electronics trade shows, will heat things up this winter by raising high-tech to a fever pitch as it does every year.
-The biggest brands and manufacturers will convene to present their latest innovations and we will definitely be present to give you a review.
-What can we expect to see this year?
+CES 2017, one of the world’s largest electronics trade shows, is heating things up this winter by raising high-tech to a fever pitch as it does every year.
+The biggest brands and manufacturers are convening to present their latest innovations and we will definitely be present to give you a review.
+What are the most exciting devices to be revealed this year?

 What is CES?